adriwitek/-Alternative-Regression-Losses-in-Deep-Learning/README.md

 ## Installation

  **IMPORTANT!**
- Some losses require patching scikeras instalation, replacing a file due to keras - scikeras implementation.
+ Some losses require patching scikeras installation, replacing a file due to keras - scikeras implementation.
 This patch can be foung at /scikeras_patch folder.
  It may need superuser rights, so in order to avoid it you can use an execution environment like conda.

 I recommend creating first an enviroment like conda to avoid package version problems: